Meet The Team

 Marketing and Communications Manager

 Kendall has been passionate about international relations and development ever since she can remember.
 She holds a dual bachelor’s and master’s degree from the Catholic University of America where her love for a mission-driven career only grew stronger.
-After finishing graduate school, Kendall joined the development team at Trees for the Future, later becoming our Senior Manager of Marketing and Communications.
+After finishing graduate school, Kendall joined the development team at Trees for the Future, later evolving into our Deputy Director of Marketing and Communications.
 She helps us make an impact by using her educational and work experience in communications, marketing, public relations and international development to tell the world about what we do.
 Her roots lie in Mississippi but she’s lived and traveled all around the world.
 Outside of the office, you can find her looking for something new to learn, reading, gardening, hiking, at a Nationals game, spending time with her family, and trying new vegan recipes.
 Interested in learning about how trees can end hunger and poverty?
 Reach out at firstname.lastname@example.org.

 Programs and Operations Associate